 • Process flour and salt in a food processor.
 Scatter butter over flour; pulse until mixture resembles cornmeal, 7–12 pulses.
 Transfer mixture to a medium bowl.

 • Fold dough in quarters; place corner in center of a 9-inch pie plate.
 Gently unfold dough to cover plate, using one hand to pick up edges of dough and an index finger to press dough into corners and up sides.
-Trim dough overhang to ½-inch then tuck edges under and crimp using thumbs and pointer fingers.
+Trim dough overhang to ½-inch then tuck edges under and crimp using thumbs and pointer fingers. (*see note on crimping.)
+Dough edges should be somewhat one top of pan edges (to avoid shrinking during baking).

-• Heat oven to 400ºF with rack set in lowest position.
-Bake shell 15 minutes, pressing down on foil with an oven mitt to flatten if it puffs.
-Remove foil and continue to bake shell just until it begins to color, about 10 minutes.
+• Place pie plate on a baking sheet.
+Bake shell 15 minutes, pressing down on foil with an oven mitt to deflate when it starts to puff up (this happens for me around 8 or 10 minutes—continue deflating every minute or so after that).
+Remove foil and continue to bake just until shell is light golden brown, about 10 minutes.

 Filling